Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Canada has some of the most intrusive laws in the world, which allow its government and Internet Service Providers (ISPs) to monitor and collect data on millions of internet users.

-Canada’s Communications Security Establishment (CSE) is known to monitor and store citizens’ data, sharing it with its Five Eyes allies, including the US.
+Canada’s Communications Security Establishment (CSE) is known to monitor and store citizens’ data, sharing it with its Five Eyes allies, including the United States.

-By hiding your real IP address and encrypting your internet traffic, a VPN reduces the ability of government agencies and ISPs to monitor and log what you do online.
+By hiding your real IP address and encrypting your internet traffic, a VPN reduces the ability of government agencies and ISPs like Bell, Rogers, and TELUS, to monitor and log what you do online.

 Products and services can cost more depending on your location and regional pricing, or price discrimination, can affect Canadians harshly.

-By changing your VPN location to another country, you may be able to pay meaningfully less than you otherwise would in Canada.
+By changing your VPN location to another country, you can sometimes pay meaningfully less than you would in Canada.

-Getting cheaper subscriptions doesn’t always work, and varies from service to service, but it’s worth trying to see if you can make a big saving, just like we did with Netflix.
+Getting cheaper subscriptions doesn’t always work, though, and varies from service to service.
+That said, it’s worth trying to see if you can make a big saving, just like we did with Netflix.

 How to Get a Canadian VPN IP Address

-Using one of our recommended VPNs is the easiest way to get an anonymous Canadian IP address.
-We show you how to do it in the video below:
+Using one of our recommended VPNs is the easiest way to get an anonymous Canadian IP address, whether you’re in the country or abroad.

 It only took us a few seconds to get a Canadian IP address using NordVPN.